yiranran/FCSS/readme.md

 [1] R. Yi, Z. Ye, W. Zhao, M. Yu, Y.-K. Lai and Y.-J. Liu.
 Feature-Aware Uniform Tessellations on Video Manifold for Content-Sensitive Supervoxels.
-IEEE Transactions on Pattern Analysis and Machine Intelligence, to appear.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, to appear, 2020.

-For more information of this paper, please visit [this page](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm).
+For more information (pdf and demo video) of this paper, please visit [this page](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm).

 ==========================================